Local search for valued constraint satisfaction parameterized by treedepth: Introduction

 \section{Introduction}

-\textcite{repCP} showed that no long adaptive paths exist in fitness landscapes corresponding to binary Boolean valued constraint satisfaction problems (VCSPs) with constraint graphs that are trees.
-However, they also showed that moving to three-valued VCSPs or increasing the constraint graph to treewidth 2, allows the existence of exponentially long adaptive paths. \textcite{tw7} showed that not only do such long adaptive paths exist, but that for treewidth 7 constraint graphs , even reasonable local search dynamics like steepest ascent follow an exponential path to a local fitness peak. \textcite{pw4} have recently reduced the parameter for long steepest ascents to just pathwidth 4.
+\textcite{repCP} showed that no long ascents exist in fitness landscapes corresponding to binary Boolean valued constraint satisfaction problems (VCSPs) with constraint graphs that are trees.
+However, they also showed that moving to three-valued VCSPs or increasing the constraint graph to pathwidth 2, allows the existence of exponentially long ascents in the corresponding fitness landscapes.
+Their construction of this pathwidth 2 example was a slight simplification of a max degree 4 construction of MAX-CUT by \textcite{MaxCutDeg4}. \textcite{tw7} showed that not only do such long ascents exist, but that for pathwidth 7 constraint graphs, even reasonable local search dynamics like greedy follow a steepest ascent of exponential length to a local fitness peak. \textcite{pw4} subsequently reduced the parameter for an exponential steepest ascents to just pathwidth 4.
+Both sets of authors were unaware of \textcite{HL_Steepest}'s much earlier construction that had pathwidth 3 (as noted by \textcite{effective-and-efficient}).
+Recently, \textcite{pw2MSc} and \textcite{slow-greed} reduced the `simplicity' of construction of VCSPs that produce exponential steepest ascents to the lowest possible value of pathwidth 2.

 The above results seem to stand in contrast to our knowledge of solving for the global-optimum of VCSPs using non-local-search methods.
 In particular, the global optimum of a VCSPs with a bounded treewidth constraint graph can be found in polynomial time~\cite{BB73,VCSPsurvey}.
-In this paper, I want to address this discrepancy.
-In particular, I will show that in a fitness landscape corresponding to a bounded treewidth VCSP, there always exists a polynomial length assent to some local optimum.
-I will do this by showing the stronger result that VCSPs with logarithmic treedepth always have a polynomial length ascent to a local optimum.
+In an earlier 2024 version of this paper~\cite{td_short}, I wanted to address this discrepancy.
+But I made a number of unfixable errors in one of the central proofs.
+In particular, I claimed to show that in a fitness landscape corresponding to a bounded treewidth VCSP, there always exists a polynomial length assent to some local optimum.
+I claimed to do this by showing the stronger result that VCSPs with logarithmic treedepth always have a polynomial length ascent to a local optimum.
+My claims were false.
+In fact, these result could not have been true, and I could have known this from better study of existing constructions.